MKesenheimer/fault-injection-library/README.md

 This attack has been first described by [SEC consult](https://sec-consult.com/blog/detail/secglitcher-part-1-reproducible-voltage-glitching-on-stm32-microcontrollers/) and uses the [ChipWhisperer Pro](https://rtfm.newae.com/Capture/ChipWhisperer-Pro/) for the injection controller.
 However, to glitch these devices successully, no expensive hardware is necessary, as it is demonstrated with the following scripts.

-Connect the Raspberry Pi Pico and the STM32 target according to the following schematic:
+Connect the Pico Glitcher and the STM32 target according to the following schematic:
 ![Example usage](https://github.com/MKesenheimer/fault-injection-library/blob/master/schematics/example2_bb.png)
 Here, the trigger line is connected to the UART-TX line, since we want to trigger on a specific UART word that is sent during the bootloader stage.
 Furthermore, "Boot0" pin of the STM32 needs to be pulled high in order to activate the bootloader.